George-Miao/George-Miao/README.md

 - Python

 #### Misc
-- Use gh.pop.tg to proxy your github request!
-(E.g. https://gh.pop.tg/User/Repo/releases/download/xxxxxx)
+- Use gh.popx.dev to proxy your github request!